WiFi (802.11) KRACK Attacks

 As described in the introduction of the research paper, the idea behind a key reinstallation attack can be summarized as follows.
 When a client joins a network, it executes the 4-way handshake to negotiate a fresh encryption key.
 It will install this key after receiving message 3 of the 4-way handshake.
 Once the key is installed, it will be used to encrypt normal data frames using an encryption protocol.
 However, because messages may be lost or dropped, the Access Point (AP) will retransmit message 3 if it did not receive an appropriate response as acknowledgment.
 As a result, the client may receive message 3 multiple times.
 Each time it receives this message, it will reinstall the same encryption key, and thereby reset the incremental transmit packet number (nonce) and receive replay counter used by the encryption protocol.
 We show that an attacker can force these nonce resets by collecting and replaying retransmissions of message 3 of the 4-way handshake.
 By forcing nonce reuse in this manner, the encryption protocol can be attacked, e.g., packets can be replayed, decrypted, and/or forged.
 The same technique can also be used to attack the group key, PeerKey, TDLS, and fast BSS transition handshake.

-AIRSHIELD looks for the re-use of nonces in message 3 and will generate KRACK identified events if found.
-Due to the way the 802.11 4-way handshake works AIRSHIELD may sometimes observe this activity when both client and AP have been patched.
+AirShield looks for the re-use of nonces in message 3 and will generate KRACK identified events if found.
+Due to the way the 802.11 4-way handshake works we may sometimes observe this activity when both client and AP have been patched.
+It is also possible some frames may be re-transmitted or reflected off building materials in some edge cases.

 • CVE-2017-13077: Reinstallation of the pairwise encryption key (PTK-TK) in the 4-way handshake.